MicrosoftDocs/azure-docs/articles/iot-develop/azure-rtos-security-practices.md

 **Hardware**: Some MCU platform vendors may provide hardware-based stack checking.
 Utilize any functionality that is available.

 **Azure RTOS**: Azure RTOS ThreadX provides some stack checking functionality that can be optionally enabled at compile time.
-Refer to the Azure RTOS User Guide for more information.
+For more information, see the the [Azure RTOS ThreadX documentation](/azure/rtos/threadx/).

 **Application**:  Certain compilers such as IAR also have “stack canary” support that helps to catch stack overflow conditions.
 Check your tools to see what options are available and enable them if possible.